denis-sokolov/eslint-plugin/README.md

 - **Setup**.
 Eslint out of the box does not support TypeScript or React, this comes with both preconfigured;
 - **Team rules**.
 This includes code patterns the team finds valuable.
 [The list](./src/rules);
 - **Configuration**.
-At three levels of strictness, this allows to choose the correct set of rules prepared for you.
+At three levels of strictness, this allows to choose the correct set of rules prepared for you;
+- **Project-specific rules**.
+Convenient setup to write [custom project-specific rules](docs/custom-rules.md).

 [Get started](./docs/setup.md).